-- Obtain a sample of amniotic fluid, in which there is no visible trace of blood or meconium. - Add 1 mL of amniotic fluid to 1 mL of 95% alcohol in a clean dry test tube; cover with clean plastic or plastic top (not rubber). - Shake the tube vigorously for 30 seconds. - Tap the side of the tube to get rid of large bubbles. - Examine the meniscus (surface) of the fluid mixture 30 seconds after shaking, holding the tube upright. - If at least a thin and complete ring of foam remains on the meniscus, the fetus is likely to have mature lungs and is unlikely to develop hyaline membrane disease. - Absence of an adequate ring of bubbles suggests that the fetus is immature, but sometimes does occur with a mature fetus.
-Rather postpone the procedure for a week.
+- obtain a sample of amniotic fluid, in which there is no visible trace of blood or meconium - add one mL of amniotic fluid to one mL of 95 per cent alcohol in a clean dry test tube; cover with clean plastic or plastic top (not rubber) - shake the tube vigorously for 30 seconds - tap the side of the tube to get rid of large bubbles - examine the meniscus (surface) of the fluid mixture 30 seconds after shaking, holding the tube upright - if at least a thin and complete ring of foam remains on the meniscus, the foetusfoetus is likely to have mature lungs and is unlikely to develop hyaline membrane disease - absence of an adequate ring of bubbles suggests that the foetus is immature, but sometimes does occur with a mature foetus.
+Rather postpone the procedure for a week

-Preparation and precautions before caesarean section
+Preparation and precautions before caesarean delivery

-- Obtain signed informed consent for surgery with the operation and its indication clearly explained to the woman. - Ensure that emergency blood for transfusion is available in the hospital. - Measure the woman's Hb level. - Ensure an experienced operator is available to do, or to assist at, caesarean sections in the second stage of labour. - Consider transfer to a specialist hospital if difficulties with surgery are expected, e.g. placenta praevia, previous myomectomy, abruptio placentae with a dead baby, transverse lie, morbid obesity and serious co-existing medical or surgical conditions.
+- Obtain signed informed consent for surgery with the operation and its indication clearly explained to the woman. - Ensure that emergency blood for transfusion is available in the hospital. - Measure the woman's Hb level. - Ensure an experienced operator is available to do, or to assist at, caesarean deliveries in the second stage of labour. - Consider transfer to a specialist hospital if difficulties with surgery are expected, e.g. placenta praevia, previous myomectomy, abruptio placentae with a dead baby, transverse lie, morbid obesity and serious co-existing medical or surgical conditions.